keybase/more-entropy/README.md

 Even though the mouse movements of the user are not very random, it's extra noise, adding a layer of safety.
 Perhaps each [x,y] mouse location is worth a bit or two of entropy.

-`more-entropy` achieves the same results but without requiring user interaction, and ugly integrations.
+`more-entropy` achieves the same results but without user interaction or ugly integration with your DOM.
 It generates entropy by counting how many operations it can perform in a unit of time, which fluctuates unpredictably based on other system processes and low-level architectural specifics (like cache misses and FPU pipelines).